What is Keynesian Economic Theory?

 Interest rates, or the cost of borrowing money, play a crucial role in enabling economic prosperity.

 During times of prosperity (or “boom” cycles), Keynesian Economic Theory argues that central banks should increase interest rates in order to generate more income from borrowers.
 Controlling the magnitude of an economic boom is important since too much investment in the public and private sectors could lead to a reduction in the money supply and a severe recession as a result.
-Keynesian Economic Theory also prompts central and commercial banks to accumulate cash reserves off the back of interest rate hikes in order to prepare for future recession.
+Keynesian Economic Theory also prompts central and commercial banks to accumulate cash reserves off the back of interest rate hikes in order to prepare for future recessions.

 During times of recession (or “bust” cycles), the theory prompts governments to lower interest rates in a bid to encourage borrowing.
 Thus, investments in the private sector will help bolster output and drive the economy out of recession.
 Unlike in boom cycles, banks should aggressively combat the magnitude of the bust cycle in order to ensure that the economy recovers within a reasonable time frame.